godskill0728/Azure-Custom-Vision/README.md

 7. Azure Speech Services (free tier) is used to generate very natural speech telling the shopper what they have just scanned.
 8. Azure Custom Vision service was used to build the model used for image classification.

+# How to build docker image and deploy to edge device